alvaro-rrdt/PasswordManagerSSDProject/README.md

 ## Features

-- **Secure Storage**: Credentials are encrypted and stored locally in a JSON file.
+- **Secure Storage**: Credentials are encrypted using a master passphrase and stored locally in a JSON file.
 - **Strong Password Generation**: Generate secure and complex passwords using cryptographic randomness.
 - **User-Friendly Interface**: A simple command-line interface for interacting with the password manager.